RockefellerArchiveCenter/bits_and_bytes/_posts/2017-09-08-project-electron-august-update.md

 For me, being new to BDD concepts, Gherkin, and unit testing, I found writing these features/scenarios for our work to be useful beyond their functional purpose; the process helped me better understand the functional requirements of the application by forcing me to think through possible scenarios and outcomes.
 I did struggle initially with avoiding implementation details and focusing on the behaviour of the application in the Gherkin tests.
 For me, it was essential to step back and take some time to learn the basics of BDD, Test Driven Development (TDD), and unit testing as a conceptual foundation before jumping into writing Gherkin tests.

 As we move forward with Project Electron and QA processes, these Gherkin tests will not only help us test the behavior of the transfer app, but also isolate and clarify its expected functions in a language that is accessible to all members of the project.
-We will be making these Gherkin tests and the rest of our QA process available [on GitHub](https://github.com/RockefellerArchiveCenter/project_electron_transfer) as part of the Project Electron documentation.